Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 We visualize decision tree at the best depth.
 ![output2](https://github.com/user-attachments/assets/bc71ded6-509e-4154-a04e-e4b7e0603b75)

+## Decision Tree with Hyperparameters and cross-validation

+## Pipeline Construction and Hyperparameter Tuning for lm, SVM, RF:

+The introduction of streamlined pipelines for Logistic Regression, SVM, and the Random Forest Classifier proved to be monumental in refining the preprocessing and model fitting processes.
+As a standout success, the advanced grid search with cross-validation was a critical step in fine-tuning the hyperparameters for each remarkable model.

+## SMOTE Process
 To address the challenge of class imbalance in the loan approval prediction dataset, we applied SMOTE, a widely used technique for over-sampling the minority class by generating synthetic samples.
 Here's an overview of the SMOTE process and its impact on model performance:

-## SMOTE Process
 SMOTE works by generating synthetic examples rather than simply duplicating existing ones.
 This approach helps in balancing the class distribution and improving the model's ability to learn from the minority class examples.
 Here are the steps we followed:

 Data Preparation: